Foundations of Transaction Fee Mechanism Design: Introduction

 In Section~\ref{sec:weakic}, we shall prove that the burning second-price auction indeed satisfies weak UIC, weak MIC, and 1-weak-SCP, as stated in the following theorem: } Formally, we prove the following theorem:

 \begin{theorem}[Burning second price auction] For any $\gamma \in (0, 1]$ and any $c \geq 1$, there exists a TFM that satisfies UIC, MIC, and $c$-SCP under $\gamma$-strict utility.
-Further, the TFM can support any finite block size, and except for the case when $c = 1$ and $\gamma = 1$, the TFM is randomized. \end{theorem}
+Further, the TFM can support any finite block size, and except for the case when $c = 1$ and $\gamma = 1$, the TFM is randomized (the paragraph ``Necessity of randomness'' below gives more explanations about randomized TFMs). \end{theorem} Our burning second-price auction enables a smooth trade-off between the efficiency of the TFM and its resilience to strategic deviations.
+In particular, as $\gamma$ approaches $0$, the number of transactions confirmed by the TFM approaches $0$ as well --- this is in some sense inherent due to our earlier impossibility result.

 \ignore{ One way to view this positive result is that {\it the repeated nature of the TFM can help us in mechanism design} --- even though our modeling approach is still single-shot even for weak incentive compatibility, here, we do charge costs potentially lost in future auction instances due to strategic deviation in the present.